Cervical Cap for Birth Control

 The difference in cervical cap failure rates for women who have borne children vaginally and those who have not may be due to changes in the cervix after vaginal delivery.

-The cervical cap does not protect against sexually transmitted diseases (STDs), including infection with HIV.
-The use of spermicides with nonoxynol 9 may increase your risk of getting HIV/AIDS.
-So be sure to use a condom for STD protection unless you know that you and your partner are infection-free.
+The cervical cap does not protect against sexually transmitted infections (STIs), including infection with HIV.
+The use of spermicides with nonoxynol-9 may increase your risk of getting HIV/AIDS.
+So be sure to use a condom for STI protection unless you know that you and your partner are infection-free.

 Advantages of cervical cap